rsn604/cv/README.md

 ```

 ### Binary
 the Binary image ( cv-bin.tar.gz ) is uploaded.
-Click on the Resouse tag on the right.
+Click on Releases tag on the right.

 ```
 bin - linux_x86_64 - cv